xapian/xapian-gsoc-proposal/proposal.rst

 **What other relevant prior experience do you have (courses taken at college, hobbies, holiday jobs, etc)?**

-In college we took many Software related Courses, starting from MIPS processors and its assembly, c, c++, OOP with c++, DS and algorithms.
+I took many Software related Courses in college like:

+	* MIPS processor and its assembly.
+ 	* c, c++, OOP with c++.
+I did some college projects like `Equations-solver <https://github.com/BodaSadalla98/Equations-Solver/>`_.
+	* Data structures and algorithms.
 	I have dived a little bit deeper in DS and algorithms due to my interest in compettive programming.

 **What development platforms, tools and methods do you prefer to use?**